Michael-Reefe/Loki.jl/README.md

 This option allows the user to mask out predefined regions of the spectrum that will be ignored during the fitting process.
 To mask out a region bounded between $\lambda_1 < \lambda < \lambda_2$, add a tuple to the user mask of the format $(\lambda_1, \lambda_2)$.
 For example, `user_mask = [(5.5, 6.0), (10.2, 10.3)]` will mask out the regions between 5.5-6 μm and 10.2-10.3 μm.

+`line_test_threshold = 0.25`

+This sets a threshold value on the chi-squared ratio, defined as $1 - \tilde{\chi}^2_B/\tilde{\chi}^2_A$, which must be met in order to consider additional line components as "significant."
+Lines with multiple components will be tested by fitting iteratively, first with 1 component, and then adding additional components one at a time until reaching the value set in the line options files, or until this threshold fails to be achieved.
+Only components that pass this threshold will be fit in a given spaxel.
+This line testing can be disabled entirely by setting this threshold to 0.

+`plot_line_test = true`

+Whether or not to plot the line test results showing models with different numbers of components and their chi-squared ratios.

 ```toml
 [cosmology]
 h = 1.0           # Hubble constant (in km s^-1 Mpc^-1) / 100